ymsc-strings/gauge-theory-workshop-sept-2021/_pages/abstracts.md

 We discuss the vertical and horizontal representations of Quantum W subalgebras, and confirm the Awata-Feigin-Shiraishi interwiner lemma which encodes the quantum constraints on the self-dual topological vertex.

-## Worldsheet variables for cluster configuration spaces and hypersurface arrangements by Peng Zhao
+## Worldsheet Variables for Cluster Configuration Spaces and Hypersurface Arrangements by Peng Zhao

 We introduce worldsheet variables for a certain moduli space associated with a Dynkin diagram of finite type.
 The construction is based on gluing a pair of A-type quivers.
 We find new nonlinear factors that characterize such spaces as hypersurface arrangement complement.
 We study various topological properties using a finite-field method and propose conjectures about quasi-polynomial point count, dimensions of cohomology, and Euler characteristics for the $D_n$ space up to $n=10$.
 These new variables have applications for string integrals, cluster alphabets, etc.